KeTchUP42/flash/docs/manual/components/triggers/GravityZone.md

- ## PlayerDeathTrigger
+ ## GravityZone

- This trigger sets health points to zero for all players who enters the trigger area.
+ This trigger gives some acceleration for all mobs or players who enters the trigger area.
+ It generates atomic triggers, each of which is responsible for processing its own objects.

  **Configuration block example:**

-    [PlayerDeathTrigger]
+    [GravityZone]
     POSITION = 475:500
     SIZE = 100:100
     ANGLE = 0
+    X_ACCELERATION = 0
+    Y_ACCELERATION = 0.8

  ### Explanation: